 Our Country enjoys a beautiful 1000 kms long scenic coast line, approximately.
 It ensues from Sir Creek in Sindh Province ending at Jiwani, Baluchistan Province.
 It engulfs Kimari Port, Port Qasim Karachi & newly developed Gawadar Port in Baluchistan.
-Sindh coast line is about 350 kms out of which about 94 kms coast line situated on the fringes of ZDA areas.
+Sindh coast line is about 350 kms out of which about 94 kms coast line and 11 creeks situated on the fringes of ZDA areas.

 The countries blessed with required coastal areas and managing the acquisition of maritime economic advantages can attain required stature of substantial socio-economic prosperity.
 Therefore, we should strive to exploit the God gifted maritime advantages at our door step while attempting to become one of the most prosperous economies as factors of production, i.e. land, labour, capital and entrepreneurship and other capabilities already present in our case.

 Pakistan’s Continental Shelf stretches up to 350 Nautical Miles (N.M) into the Arabia Sea.
 Pakistan has secured additional resources for future generations specially with reference to petro-mineral sector.
 In nut shell, the future is bright for the further growth of Blue Economy as required.

 ZDA AT A GLANCE

 As mentioned earlier, ZDA created on 23rd Nov, 2010 through an Act passed by the Provincial Assembly, Sindh titled “The ZDA Act, 2010” (Amended 2016).